bomian98/obsidian-hide-commands-in-menu/README.md

 - Inject different CSS classes for menu styling control.
 - Use regex pattern matching for advanced rule configurations.

-## Installation

-There are two ways to install the plugin before it is officially published by Obsidian:

-### Install by Downloading Release

-1. Download the latest release from the [GitHub releases page](https://github.com/bomian98/obsidian-hide-commands-in-menu/releases).
-2. Unzip the zip file into your Obsidian plugins folder (default location: `VaultPath/.obsidian/plugins`).

-### Install via BRAT Plugin

-1. After installing BRAT plugin, click "Add Beta plugin" in the BRAT settings.
-2. Enter the following URL: `https://github.com/bomian98/obsidian-hide-commands-in-menu`.
-3. Click "Add Plugin".
-Wait a few seconds for the plugin to install, and you can use it directly.

 ## Menu Types

 ![Menu Types](resources/menu-positions.png)